Skip to Main Content

 I. OBJECTIVE & PURPOSE

-The purpose of this Regulation is to set forth the University of North Florida's expectations for fostering and maintaining an environment of inclusiveness and equality for all who interact in our University Community.
-It also reinforces the University's commitment to inclusion in the recruitment, selection, and retention of students, faculty, and staff.
-Finally, it outlines how to file a complaint alleging discrimination, retaliation, and/or discriminatory harassment.
+The purpose of this Regulation is to set forth the University of North Florida's expectations for fostering and maintaining an environment of equality and equal opportunity for all who interact in our University Community.
+It also reinforces the University's commitment to ensuring the recruitment, selection, and retention of students and University employees are free from unlawful discrimination.
+Finally, it outlines how to file a complaint alleging discrimination, retaliation, and/or harassment.

 It is the objective of the University that this Regulation be broadly applied to ensure the protection of all those who interact with the University.
-Therefore, "University Community" is defined to refer to any person who is a student, faculty/staff member, University official, any other person employed or contracted with the University, and any other individual interacting with the University.
+Therefore, "University Community" is defined to refer to any person who is a student, University employee, University official, any other person employed or contracted with the University, and any other individual interacting with the University.

 Sexual misconduct, such as sexual harassment and sexual violence, is covered by a separate regulation.
 See the Sexual Misconduct and Title IX Sexual Harassment Regulation, 1.0050R.